hali241997/cluster-backend/README.md

 ## Working
 This project contains a `generateDummyData.js` that generate a json file in `data/dummy-data.json` which will have dummy data for the cluster.
 There's no harm in executing this file but you do not need to.
 I already have provided the `data/dummy-data.json` in the project.

-I assumed there will always be one policy from the information provided in the email.
-Hence I made the controllers accordingly.
+<span style="color: red;">I assumed there will always be one policy from the information provided in the email.
+Hence I made the controllers accordingly.</span>

 The project has 3 routes:
 - GET `/api/getTimeSeries`: This will get the data for the cluster from the `data/dummy-data.json`.